AbuHadjar/voice-fingerprint/README.md

 }
 ```

+### DISCLIMER

+*Make sure, that You using voice samples within law of Your country.
+I am NOT responsible for misusage*

 ### Notes

 The script uses MFCC features for fingerprint extraction.
 The confidence score is a simple measure based on the distance between MFCC vectors.
 The script supports both WAV and M4A audio files.
 The pydub library is used to convert M4A files to WAV for compatibility with librosa.

 ### License

 GNU General Public License v3.0